Thomas leads Clemson to 78-51 win over Bucs

 The Buccaneers had no answer for slowing Thomas, who had his way down low in the opening half.
 He scored 19 of the Tigers’ 35 first-half points, all close to the basket.

-Thomas hit 9 of 12 shots, had six offensive boards to go with four blocks and two steals.
-It was his 15th career double-double and fourth this season.
+Thomas hit 9 of 12 shots on the way to his 15th career double-double and fourth this season.

 Aamir Simms added 15 points and Shelton Mitchell 14 for the Tigers.

 Thomas had 13 of Clemson’s 15 points during one stretch in the first period as the Tigers built an 11-point lead.